broadinstitute/gatk/scripts/variantstore/docs/split intervals/CREATING_WEIGHTED_BED_FILES_ORIGINAL.md

 Original issue link: https://github.com/broadinstitute/gatk/issues/7622

+Note: This is a history of why the WeightedSplitIntervals code exists, and instructions for creating the weighted bed files that it requires as input.
+We'll only need to follow these steps and run the python scripts if we need to create new weight files for a new genome or a new reference.
+As of now, the weighted bed file is created from statistics drawn from the AoU Delta callset, and should work for genomes and exomes.

 UPDATE: @lbergelson and I started creating this as an extension to SplitIntervals, but it quickly because very complex to fit it into that framework/abstraction so we decided to create a specialized tool for GVS